Blog>Ideas>House design ideas: Superior exteriors for greater kerb appeal

 The Modern Minimalist (Present)

 Eco house designs are on the rise.
 Eco-friendly and minimalist living favours homes with copious amounts of sunlight, energy efficiency and sustainable materials.
-That’s why glass, steelwork, solar panels and reclaimed woods are materials growing in popularity.
+That's why glass, steelwork, solar panels and reclaimed wood are materials growing in popularity.

 Like what you see?
 There’s plenty more where this came from.
 Discover more ideas, inspiration, tips and how-tos via Checkatrade’s blog.